Mercado de la Zarabanda

 Mexico City, Mexico

-Colonia Condesa is a vibrant and hip neighborhood composed of younger intellectuals and artists.
+Colonia Condesa is a vibrant neighborhood composed of younger intellectuals and artists.
 In this site, contemporary art meets the ancient Aztec history in its galleries, coffee shops, theaters, and the “tianguis” -street market.

 The cultural history of street vending is a local tradition that traces its roots from the Aztec times; the markets in Mexico are still informal and largely unregulated economic entities.
 In Mexico, these spontaneous street markets define and facilitate temporal urban gathering spaces.